grizzlysmit/gzzopt/README.md

 ##Author: Francis Grizzly Smit##

-The library (not a lib yet) is contained in the files *gzzopt.hpp* and *gzzopt.cpp*, there are also 5 example programs *calc, calc2, count, example0,* and *example*, *example* is a complex example of just what complex a set of command lines you can achieve; *example0* shows how you can go wrong the gotcha is that *example0* tries to have the command line:
+The library (not a lib yet) is contained in the files *gzzopt.hpp* and *gzzopt.cpp*, there are also 6 example programs *calc, calc2, count, empty, example0,* and *example*, *example* is a complex example of just what complex a set of command lines you can achieve; *example0* shows how you can go wrong the gotcha is that *example0* tries to have the command line:
 <pre>
 ...